Invoice Factoring Lets You Safely Offer Net 30-90 Day Selling Terms

 Startup business owners face the risk and question of extending credit terms to their customers or sticking with prepay accounts.
 Entrepreneurs juggle their growth plans and cash flow to ensure all bills are paid on time.
 The financial stress for small businesses is immense when trying to grow and cover payroll.

-Startups can provide credit terms by implementing Bankers Factoring Non-Recourse Invoice Factoring solutions.
-Providing customers with credit terms enables them to purchase goods and services now and pay them 30, 60, or 90-days later.
-Our customized Non-recourse Invoice Factoring programs allow our clients to eliminate 60-days or longer to receive payment.
+However, startups can provide credit terms by implementing Bankers Factoring Non-Recourse Invoice Factoring solutions.
+Giving customers credit terms enables them to purchase goods and services now and pay them 30, 60, or 90 days later.
+Our customized Non-recourse Invoice Factoring programs allow our clients to eliminate 60 days or longer to receive payment.

 What are extended credit payment terms?

-For example, your business has the opportunity to sell products or services to major companies, also called commercial customers, such as ATT, Verizon Wireless, Home Depot, Walmart, Dollar General, or Bass Pro Shops.
+For example, your business can sell products or services to major companies, also called commercial customers, such as ATT, Verizon Wireless, Home Depot, Walmart, Dollar General, or Bass Pro Shops.
 They require at least 60-day payment terms.

 By partnering with Bankers Factoring, we provide cash flow management solutions by selling your open invoices.
 We provide immediate cash funding and eliminate the 60 or 90-day wait for payment in these commercial agreements by selling your open invoices to Bankers Factoring.